 Tardiness is another form of absence.
-Students who are late to class will be issued demerits in accordance with the school's code of conduct.
-Students who are tardy will be required to make up time in whole or in part during morning or noon recess, or after school time.
+Students who are tardy may be required to make up time in whole or in part during morning recess, noon recess, or after school time.

 Students Leaving School

 Students must check in and out of the school office when they leave and return to school.
 A student may not participate or practice in after school activities if he or she is absent the afternoon of the school day.
 If the student is absent for a non-illness reason, the student is ineligible for practice or competition.